Arczi89/bgpack/README.md

 - React Router for navigation
 - Tailwind CSS for styling
 - Axios for API communication
+- Playwright for E2E testing
 - Prettier for code formatting

 **Backend:**

 - Spring Boot 3.2 with Java 17
-- Spring Security for authentication
+- Spring Security for authentication and CORS
 - Spring Web for REST API
+- Spring Data MongoDB for persistence
+- Spring Cache for performance optimization
 - Lombok for code simplification
 - Jackson for XML parsing
 - Google Java Format + Checkstyle for code quality

+**Infrastructure:**

+- MongoDB for data persistence
+- Docker & Docker Compose for containerization
+- Nginx for frontend serving
+- Maven for build management

 ### Docker Configuration